 Related: Gratitude Books for Kids That Inspire Thankfulness

-The title of this book, “No Hitting” is a little misleading.
-Only the first page actually addresses hitting, while the rest of the book addresses other inappropriate behaviors that kids might do when they are mad.
-A perfect choice to help steer the kids in my home daycare toward acceptable behaviors and away from the negative ones.
+The title of this storybook, “No Hitting,” by Karen Katz, is a little misleading.
+Only the first page of this book about anger management addresses hitting.
+In contrast, the rest of the book addresses other inappropriate negative behaviors kids might engage in when they are mad, angry, or upset.
+It is a perfect choice to help steer kids toward acceptable positive behaviors to help them deal with their intense feelings and emotions, and away from negative ones.

-Tired of telling your child not to shout or kick things when they are angry?
-Then this book is the perfect solution for you!
+Are you tired of telling your child not to shout or kick things when they are angry?
+Then, “I Am Stronger Than Anger,” a book about anger for kids by Elizabeth Cole, offers the perfect solution.
 When children are angry, they can express their anger through negative actions and other unhealthy behaviors.
-They might shout, cry, throw things, roll on the floor, or combine these into a massive meltdown.
+They might shout, cry, throw things, roll on the floor, or combine these adverse emotional reactions into a massive meltdown.
 Reading this book to children can help parents and teachers manage their kids’ overwhelming emotions and scary feelings.

 8. Voices Are Not For Yelling

-11. I Choose to Calm My Anger: A Colorful, Picture Book About Anger Management And Managing Difficult Feelings and Emotions (Teacher and Therapist Toolbox: I Choose)
+11. I Choose to Calm My Anger: A Colorful Picture Book About Anger Management And Managing Difficult Feelings and Emotions by Elizabeth Estrada (Teacher and Therapist Toolbox: I Choose Ages 3-6):

 Does your child get upset easily?
-This story told from Jackson’s point of view will help open your child’s mind to what it feels like to be angry and how to deal with it.
-This anger management story for kids is about a boy who doesn’t understand how his emotions control his behavior.
-But like Jackson, they too can learn to change their mindset as a way to deal with life’s setbacks.
+“I Choose to Calm My Anger” by Elizabeth Estrada is a story about anger for kids aged three to six (told from a young boy’s point of view), which can help open your child’s mind to what it feels like to be angry, how to deal with angry emotions, and how to be a calmer, happier person.
+This anger management story for kids is about a boy who doesn’t understand how his angry feelings control his behavior.
+But like him, they too can learn to change their mindset to deal with life’s setbacks.

 12. I Was So Mad